rpm-software-management/rpm/docs/manual/arch_dependencies.md

 # Architecture-specific Dependencies

-On multiarch systems such as x86_64 it would be often desireable to express that a package of compatible architecture is needed to satisfy a dependency.
+On multiarch systems such as x86_64 it would be often desirable to express that a package of compatible architecture is needed to satisfy a dependency.
 In most of the cases this is already handled by the automatically extracted soname dependencies, but this is not always the case: sometimes it's necessary to disable the automatic dependency generation, and then there are cases where the information cannot be automatically generated, such as -devel package dependencies on other -devel packages